jsmienk/BDCSH/README.md

 ##### InvertedIndex.java

-Writable custom class used as a value between te Mapper and Reducer.
+Writable custom class used as a value between te mapper and reducer.
 It implements `Writable` which required it to override `write(DataOutput)` and `readFields(DataInput)` for serialization.
-A custom `toString()` method is provided to help the Reducer print the output of this value.
+A custom `toString()` method is provided to help the reducer print the output of this value.

 ```java
 class InvertedIndex implements Writable {